EmmanuelAdetutu/TeeBotMax/README.md

 STL file uploaded, the casing sit perfectly on a 112mm power supply only.

 Extruder Stepper motor size.
 Large stepper motors with lenght bigger than 38mm, do not sit perfect on the extruder mount.
-You will need to print an attachment and use longer bolts if using the teestruder.
+You will need to print the uploaded attachment and use longer bolts if using the teestruder.